 Angular Momentum

 The angular momentum of a body is the vector quantity measuring the ability of its inertia mass to rotate by a vector angular velocity about an axis.
-Mathematically speaking, it is the moment of the linear momentum about the axis of interest as shown in Figure 2.34 (Hibbeler, 2016, p.
-280)
+Mathematically, it is the “moment of the linear momentum” about the axis of interest as shown below (Hibbeler, 2016, p.
+280).